ibm-cloud-docs/vpc/lb-delete.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To delete an ALB by using the CLI, run the following command:
+To delete an ALB from the CLI, run the following command:

 ```sh
 ibmcloud is load-balancer-delete <load_balancer_id> -f -q